 \subsection{Text Box}

 From the perspective of end-users, most content moderation processes have rigid protocols that offer limited opportunities for expression or interaction with platform administrators~\cite{jhaver2023personalizing,shahid2023decolonizing}.
-However, some mechanisms offer flexibility, such as enabling users to express their opinions freely in their own words.
-One example is the text box in a flagging mechanism that could invite users to express their opinions before a flagging decision is made.
-Flaggers could clarify their rationale for reporting by providing relevant context and detailing the rule violations that they believe have occurred.
-Although \citet{wilson2020hate} found that the flagging mechanism can enhance users' trust in moderation decisions by offering opportunities to explain the reasons for reporting, such as the post's context, most social media platforms do not let users express their reasons for flagging a post in an open-ended manner.
+However, some mechanisms offer flexibility e.g., a text box in a flagging mechanism that invites users to express their opinions before a flagging decision is made.
 We examine the utility of offering such a text box in the flagging mechanism, enabling users to explain their reasons for flagging, including how toxic posts impact them.
 We expect that this text box would empower flaggers to actively participate in content moderation by detailing their objections, and its unrestricted nature would let them express their opinions in diverse and personalized ways.

 However, users may also perceive that evaluating flagged content by incorporating the content of a text box could significantly increase the moderators' degree of freedom in their assessment criteria, which could shift the review process away from standardized protocols.
 This flexibility may lead users to perceive greater uncertainty about the flag review process and how it would be shaped by the length and quality of their flag submissions.
 Therefore, we hypothesize: